Maine Moose and Winter Ticks

 Unlike deer ticks, winter ticks do not spread disease.
-The problem is that they attach by the thousands and stay attached for five or six months, causing moose to experience life-threatening blood loss, hair loss, and even behavioral change.
+The problem is that they attach by the thousands and stay attached for five or six months, causing moose to experience significant blood loss, hair loss, and even behavioral change.

-A winter tick infestation has major physiological effects on a moose.
+Adult moose survival remains high – with a nearly 90% survival rate of adult cows in the core moose range.
+However, a winter tick infestation has major physiological effects on a moose.
 During the winter, when moose should be focused on staying safe, warm, and fed, those with winter tick infestations will instead spend over two hours a day grooming (by contrast, those without infestations spend less than five minutes).
 This burns excess energy, causes insulative hair loss, steals time and attention from the task of finding food, and makes moose distracted, disoriented, and vulnerable to disease.